 • Where it is needed to carry out obligations of a funded project.

 • Less commonly, we may process this type of information where it is needed in relation to legal claims or where it is needed to protect your interests (or someone else’s interests) and you are not capable of giving your consent, or where you have already made the information public or in the course of legitimate business activities with the appropriate safeguards.

 Changes to the way we use your Information

 From time to time we may change the way we use your information.
 Where we believe you may not reasonably expect such a change we will notify you and will allow a period of at least 30 days for you to raise any objections before the change is made.
 However, please note that in some cases, if you do not agree to such changes it may not be possible for us to continue providing certain services to you.

 Notification of Changes in Privacy Statement

-In some circumstances Living Well Consortium reserves the right to change the privacy statement without notice.
+In some circumstances Living Well UK reserves the right to change the privacy statement without notice.

 Automated Decision Making